aferodeveloper/afero-devdocs/docs/MCU-OTA.md

 # Handling MCU OTA Updates

-In the [previous topic](../RebootRequests), we looked at how ASR can receive an over-the-air (OTA) firmware update, and should be ready to handle the update by rebooting once the update is complete.
+In a [previous topic](../RebootRequests), we looked at how ASR can receive an over-the-air (OTA) firmware update, and should be ready to handle the update by rebooting once the update is complete.

 With Release 2.0 of the Afero firmware, we added a new feature: the ability to use the Afero OTA service to deliver not only updates of ASR firmware, but also updates to your MCU application code (or indeed any arbitrary file) running on developer devices.
 This page will describe what you’ll need to include in your application code to accept an MCU OTA update.